Arnab-Bordoloi/Bootcamp-AWS/packages/Lectures/Design-Modern-Apps.md

 - Requirements: Upload, Search, View, Filter adult content, Scalable, Resilient, Secure, Cost at effective
 - Requirements: videos are 4K resolution, format is .mp4, goes to a storage with Title, Description, Tags
 - When we say storage, first thing that comes to mind is harddisc or elastic blog storage in AWS.
 Which is not good for the solution because you cannot easily attach a harddisc and if you want then you will have to attach another harddisc and if a file got split between harddisc, you will have to manage that splitting and partitioning stuff.
 - You have to implement resiliency.
-If the attached harddic fails, restore from back up and not data is lost
+If the attached harddic fails, restore from back up and no data is lost
 - Also unused data space
 - So we use S3.
 - Tile, Description, Tags should be stored in DB because we will have to search